MkDay/Post-Collection/JavaScript-preventDefault()-Does-it-work-as-its-name-suggests?-Post.md

 You, as a developer, might have a much hard time working on it!

-If no one on the web needs default behaviors, how do we cancel them out and do something else?
+Well, if no one on the web needs default behaviors, how do we cancel them out and do something else?

 That's the place where the JavaScript *Event.preventDefault()* comes into play.